5 MAP Compliance Tool Metrics: Tracking What Actually Matters and Why

 Table of Contents

-Your pricing isn’t just a number; it’s a signal.
+Pricing isn’t just a number; it’s a signal.
 A signal to your customers about brand value, to your resellers about rules of engagement, and to your competitors about market discipline.
+And when you don’t have a Minimum Advertised Price (MAP) policy in place, followed diligently, those signals break down, causing price wars, channel conflict, margin loss, and damaged brand perception.

 According to research by Harvard Business Review, unauthorized resellers violated MAP policies about half the time, causing price erosion and marketplace revenue loss.